ChristopherJohnston/UnrealCourse_04_BattleTank/README.md

-# Unrea Course - BattleTank
+# Unreal Course - BattleTank

 This is an open-world head-to-head tank fight with simple AI, terrain and advanced control systems in Unreal 4.